bencardoen/CSRM/README.md

 # README #

+### About
+CSRM (Convergence of Symbolic Regression using Metaheuristics) is an incremental distributed Symbolic Regression tool written in Python.
+Unlike most optimization tools it will provide you with an extensive amount of data (visual and logged) of how it evolved its solution.

-This document gets you up and running in the shortest amount of time.
+The remainder of this document gets you up and running in the shortest amount of time.

+This project fulfilled the requirement for my Master Thesis in Computer Science at the University of Antwerp, Belgium, under the guidance of Prof. Dr. Jan Broeckhove.

+For the thesis text please see :

+    ./thesis/thesis/MsCThesisBenCardoen.pdf

 ### Getting the code